Sheikhsoft/InternetGuard/FAQ.md

 <a name="FAQ10"></a>
 **(10) Will you provide a Tasker plug-in?**

-No, because if Tasker is allowed to disable NetGuard, any application can disable NetGuard.
+No, because if Tasker is allowed to disable InternetGuard, any application can disable InternetGuard.
 Allowing a security application to be disabled by other applications is not a good idea.

 <a name="FAQ13"></a>
-**(13) How can I remove the ongoing NetGuard entry in the notification screen?**
+**(13) How can I remove the ongoing InternetGuard entry in the notification screen?**

-* Long click the NetGuard notification
+* Long click the InternetGuard notification
 * Tap the 'i' icon
 * Depending on your device and/or ROM manufacturer's software customizations, you can be directed to either:
   * the **App Info** screen and you can uncheck '*Show notifications*' and agree to the next dialog
   * the **App Notifications** screen and you can toggle the '*Block*' slider to on

-Note that, whether or not you get a dialog warning to agree upon, this operation will also disable any information or warning notifications from NetGuard, such as the new application installed notification.
+Note that, whether or not you get a dialog warning to agree upon, this operation will also disable any information or warning notifications from InternetGuard, such as the new application installed notification.

 To read about the need for the notification in the first place, see [question 24](#FAQ24).